 After going digital back in September and treating us to captivating talks with celebrated authors like Val McDermid, Paula Hawkins, Karin Sluaghter and Ann Cleeves, the BAD Sydney Crime Writers Festival is back and bigger than ever before.

-BAD Sydney Crime Writes Festival Line Up and events
+BAD Sydney Crime Writes Festival highlights

 What: BAD Sydney Crime Writers Festival